 Gradually, the balance of power in the industry shifted, and us manufacturers came to have more power.”

 In view of the power shift, they have begun to diversify their sales channels.
-“I have been burned many times in the past, by relying solely on wholesale merchants,” he reveals.
+“I have been burned many times in the past, by relying solely on wholesalers,” he reveals.
 “We can’t be too blatant because of the various relationships we have, but we’re now selling directly to business stores and franchises, and we’re also developing our online store.”

 They have also merged with wholesalers they worked with before, in Tokyo and Osaka, who were about to go out of business.
 Having the knowledge of a wholesaler, they further expanded their sales channels and networks.

 The world of manufacturing itself has also changed dramatically.
 Currently, over 90% of the company’s socks are manufactured in factories in China.
-“China has an image of being cheap labor, but the appeal is that we can use latest machines there to produce the variety of socks that we can’t in Japan.”
+“China has an image of being cheap labor, but the appeal is that we can use the latest machines there to produce the variety of socks that we can’t in Japan.”

 The planning and design is done in Japan, and with the exception of a few items, the products are manufactured in China, then are sold both domestically and internationally.